Undergraduate Sociology Major

 Internships are available during the fall and spring semesters to qualified students who have (a) completed at least 15 credit hours in SOCIOLOGY and (b) have a cumulative GPA of at least 2.50.

-Upon acceptance as an intern, a faculty coordinator from the Department of Psychology, Sociology, and Social Work will consult with an appropriate representative of a human service agency or entity in the San Angelo area to arrange an internship assignment for the following fall or spring semester.
+Upon acceptance as an intern, a faculty coordinator from the Department of Psychology and Sociology will consult with an appropriate representative of a human service agency or entity in the San Angelo area to arrange an internship assignment for the following fall or spring semester.
 Duties will be performed for the agency or entity under the supervision of the faculty coordinator and an appropriate representative from the field setting.

 The intern will be evaluated by the faculty coordinator and the field-setting supervisor.
 Three semester hours of credit will be received for successful completion of 150 clock hours of internship experience, and six semester hours of credit will be received for successful completion of 300 clock hours.
 A maximum of three of these semester credit hours may be counted toward a major in Sociology.

 To receive credit toward the major, sociology majors should register for Sociology 4371 or 4671.
 Students cannot receive credit for both internships.
-Admission to the internship requires approval by the internship coordinator and the Head of the Department of Psychology, Sociology and Social Work.
+Admission to the internship requires approval by the internship coordinator and the Head of the Department of Psychology and Sociology.
 Applications may be obtained in the main office of the department.

 Intro to Sociology